2022-23 Residence Life Handbook

 COMMITMENT TO A DRUG FREE ENVIRONMENT: Indian Hills Community College is committed to providing a drug free environment for all students.
 In support of this effort, the college holds membership and affiliation with these organizations:

-Iowa Safety Council, Will Rogers Institute, Presidents Drug and Alcohol Free Colleges, and the Department of Education’s Drug Free Schools and Campuses (The Drug Free Schools and Communities Act Amendments of 1989 – Public Law 101-226).
+Iowa Safety Council, Will Rogers Institute, Presidents Drug and Alcohol-Free Colleges, and the Department of Education’s Drug Free Schools and Campuses (The Drug Free Schools and Communities Act Amendments of 1989 – Public Law 101-226).

 Accessibility

-Please provide the Housing Office with medical documentation and notice of any accessibility needs.
+Please provide the housing office with medical documentation and notice of any accessibility needs.

 Students enrolling in credit programs who are requesting accommodations must document their disability by providing a written statement signed by a school counselor, physician, psychologist or other health care professional.
 Statements must include: (a) a description of the disability, (b) a statement of how the disability prohibits one or more major life activities and is a barrier to the student’s full participation in the program, and (c) a description of the specific accommodations to be provided.
 (Requested accommodation(s) must be related to the individual’s specific disability).
 All requests for accommodation(s) should be made prior to enrollment.